Location-Based Services from Google

 - The Google Public Location Badge

-A recently published pending Google patent describes one of the limitations of location-based services – the accuracy of locations information for people using those services, and provides an approach that Google might follow to improve upon location information for users of location-based services.
+A recently published pending Google patent describes one of the limitations of location-based services – the accuracy of location information for people using those services and provides an approach that Google might follow to improve upon location information for users of location-based services.

 Three of the technologies that are often presently used for those location-based services include:

 Global Positioning System (GPS) – Often accurate within 10-20 feet, but can become unusable in indoor environments such as shopping malls, office buildings, and subways.

 Cell Tower Triangulation – estimates location based upon distance from multiple cell towers, but could be off by hundreds or feet or even miles based upon things like signal strength, tower placement, and interference.

 IP Geocoding – Associates the IP address of a device with a physical location, and could sometimes be off by a considerable amount.